-It starts with spelling tests in year one and culminates in the year 6 SATS.
+It starts with spelling tests in year one, then the year 2 SATS before the transition to Key Stage 2 and culminates in the year 6 SATS.
 The primary years are where your child is introduced to exams that will measure them for the rest of their lives.

 F is for Fundraising

 Unfortunately, unless your child is attending a private school, the chances are they won’t have enough money to do all the lovely things they’d like to do with your child.
 They’re also keen to set a good example for the children by helping others who are in need.
 This means that it will seem like you are almost constantly being asked to contribute to the latest bake sale/non uniform day/summer fete/harvest collection etc. I suggest visiting your bank to apply for a loan in November to prepare for the near constant donations required in the run up to Christmas.
 And that’s before you eventually give in to their demands for pocket money.